lukas-xb/KenticoAdapt5/src/kentico/Kentico_custom_components/readme.md

 https://github.com/CollierCZ/adapt-cmcq

 And they would need to be updated + published on adapt - https://www.adaptlearning.org/index.php/plugin-browser/ to be installable via Adapt CLI

+These components should be manually copied to "src/components" folder.